-Please read the information below prior to your Bright Side Vets on Wheels home visit.
+Please read the information below to prepare for your visit prior to your Bright Side Vets on Wheels appointment.
 Being prepared will help both us and you to get the most from the visit and in turn provide a better level of care for your pet.

 Preparing your pet

 If we expect a blood sample to be taken, we may ask you to starve your pet for 8 hours prior to the visit.